Anúncios

 Understanding the New Competition Format

-• 12 groups with 4 teams, making matches more direct and leaving less room for long, cautious approaches.
+- 12 groups with 4 teams, making matches more direct and competitive.

-• Expanded qualification, with the top two from each group and the 8 best third-placed teams advancing, keeping more teams alive until the end.
+- More teams qualify, with the top two and the 8 best third-placed teams advancing.

 Participating Countries and Group Composition